compbiocore/covid19_analysis/metadata/documentation/docs/index.md

 # Running Workflow on OSCAR

+The following documentation details on how to run the Covid19 analysis pipeline specifically on Brown's Oscar cluster.

 ## Directory Structure

  * **0_data:** is an empty directory in which to download sequneces and metadata from GISAID for analyses.